NVIDIA/AMGX/README.md

 ## <a name="further-reading"></a> Further reading

-See [API reference doc](docs/AMGX_Reference.pdf) for detailed description of the interface.
+See [API reference doc](doc/AMGX_Reference.pdf) for detailed description of the interface.
 In the next few weeks we will be providing more information and details on the project such as:
-  * Plans on the project development
+  * Plans on the project development and priorities
   * Issues
   * Information on contributing
-  * Providing information on solver configurations
+  * Information on solver configurations
-  * Providing more information on the code and algorithms
+  * Information on the code and algorithms